 Water: One of the most common reasons for Boston ferns to dry is underwatering.
 In comparison to other indoor plants, these ferns are heavy drinkers!
 Water then daily or once in two days, depending upon the season and plant size.

 Humidity: Boston ferns love humid air.
 Please place them in a damp location or mist the fern occasionally.
-It would be good to invest in a good humidifier if you have them indoors.
+It would be good to invest in a good humidifier if you have one indoors.

 Pest infestation: Mealybugs and spider mites love Boston ferns as much as we do.
 Make sure to spray some organic insecticides every month to eliminate any pests lurking around your beloved plant.